-US 3-0 win over Mexico cut short by homophobic chants on night of 4 red cards
+Homophobic chants force US-Mexico soccer match to end early in Las Vegas

 Striker Folarin Balogun made his debut after the 21-year-old decided to play for the U.S. over England and Nigeria.

-“The boys told me it was going to be intense, but I’m definitely still shocked by the events,”. said Balogun, who at one point was shoved to the field.
-“I was just on the floor because I was in pain, but when I looked up I just saw so many people around and I knew my teammates were just trying to defend me,”
+“The boys told me it was going to be intense, but I’m definitely still shocked by the events,” said Balogun, who at one point was shoved to the field.
+“I was just on the floor because I was in pain, but when I looked up I just saw so many people around and I knew my teammates were just trying to defend me.”

 Making his first start for club or country since April 15, Pulisic put the U.S. ahead in the 37th minute and doubled the lead in the 46th.
 He has 25 goals in 59 international appearances, including four goals against Mexico.
 Pepi scored in the 79th, five minutes after replacing Bologun.